cyber-shah/graphs-paper/Report.md

    $h(A, B) = \sqrt{(x2 - x1)^2 + (y2 - y1)^2}$

 3. ***Diagonal Distance Heuristic:*** - This heuristic calculates the maximum of the absolute differences of the x and y coordinates.
 It's associated with the L-infinity norm.
-The diagonal distance heuristic estimates the maximum distance between the two points and is particularly suitable for grid-based environments allowing horizontal, vertical, and diagonal movement.
+The diagonal distance heuristically estimates the maximum distance between the two points and is particularly suitable for grid-based environments allowing horizontal, vertical, and diagonal movement.

       $h(A, B) = d + (\sqrt{2} - 2) * min(d_x, d_y)$